MiguelCosta94/Q7-CapsNets/Quantization_Framework/readme.md

 # Quantization Framework
-The quantization framework receives a .h5 Capsule Network developed in TensorFlow and returns a "logs" folder with:
+The quantization framework receives a .h5 Capsule Network developed in TensorFlow and returns a "logs" folder with the files listed below.
+In the input model, the name of the primary capsule layer must start with "primary_capsule".
+The name of capsule layers must start with "capsule".

 | File | Content |
 | ------ | ------ |
 | act_q_format.csv | Quantization format used in the input and output of each layer and in-between computations |